pavoltravnik/maxims-of-law/maxims-of-law.md

 Arbitrium est judicium.
 An award is a judgment.
 Jenk Cent.
 137.

-Argumentum majori ad minus negative non valet; valet converso.
+Argumentum a majori ad minus negative non valet; valet e converso.
 An argument from the greater to the less is of no force negatively; conversely it is.
 Jenk.
 Cent.
 281.

-Argumentum divisione est fortissimum in jure.
+Argumentum a divisione est fortissimum in jure.
 An argument arising from a division is most powerful in law.
 6 Co.
 60.

 Argumentum ab inconvenienti est validum in lege; quia lex non permittit aliquod inconveniens.
 An argument drawn from what is inconvenient is good in law, because the law will not permit any inconvenience.
 Co.
 Litt.
 258.